5ucur/crapscaler/README.md

  - Absolutely zero research on upscaling has been done for this program.
  - Crapscaler does not use AI, blockchain, NFT, ML, DL, or any other technology buzzword.
 It is unoptimised, but lightweight in requirements.
  - This readme has been formatted for GitHub's flavour of Markdown.
 Elsewhere, it may look different from what was intended, especially the mathematical expressions.
+ - After some testing, I've come to find that crapscaler just blurs your image.
+As I said, don't use it.
+It was a fun little project and I learnt a bit while making it, but it's not meant to be a good upscaler.
+Hence the name.

 -----
 ## How it works